utkonos-ru/EnhancedRecyclerView/README.md

 ```

 ### Item identification
 For different pupuses EnhancedRecyclerView needs to identificate its items.
-For this identification to work, you need to implement `ru.utkonos.enhanced_recycler_vew.Identifiable` to your item data classes:
+For this identification to work, you need to implement `ru.utkonos.enhanced_recycler_view.Identifiable` to your item data classes:
 ```kotlin
 class MyItemDataClass(override val id: Any): Identifiable
 ```
 The id must be unque in list and its type should be one of: primitive, String, Parcelable, Serializable.

-If you do not have any explicit identifier for an item and there are no other instances of its class in the list, you can implement `ru.utkonos.enhanced_recycler_vew.IdentifiableByClass` to it:
+If you do not have any explicit identifier for an item and there are no other instances of its class in the list, you can implement `ru.utkonos.enhanced_recycler_view.IdentifiableByClass` to it:
 ```kotlin
 class MyItemDataClass: IdentifiableByClass
 ```